 If the drug is used long-term, the body becomes dependent on these pleasant sensations.
 Over time, it may seem that the pill isn’t producing the desired effects, so the individual takes stronger doses.
 This is the beginning of a difficult to control addiction.

-Can’t Quit Cold Turkey
+2. You Can’t Quit Cold Turkey

 If you decide to quit benzos cold turkey, you are putting yourself at risk for uncomfortable or severe withdrawal symptoms.
 This is especially true for individuals who have increased the dosage or used the drug for extended periods.
 Those who have intentionally abused benzos will struggle the most.